New Tavern Fort: Construction and early years

 The fort was constructed between 1780 and 1783 on a site originally occupied by the New Tavern Inn, from which it took its name.
-As the land was private property occupied by a Mr. Houghton, an Vesting Act (20 Geo.
-III c.28) was passed to purchase it.
+As the land was private property occupied by a Mr. Houghton, a vesting act (the Plymouth, Sheerness, Gravesend, Tilbury – Fortifications Act 1780, 20 Geo.
+3. c.
+38) was passed to purchase it.
 It was originally an irregularly shaped unrevetted earthwork consisting of two batteries linked by a rampart.
 The first battery had two faces forming an angle towards the river, while the second smaller battery had a straight front.
 It was protected on the riverside by a flat-bottomed ditch within which was a pallisade made of timber standing about 3 m high.
 The two batteries were armed with fifteen heavy guns (24 and 32 pdrs.) which fired through embrasures.

 Milton Chantry was incorporated into the fort's perimeter and was converted into an artillery barracks.
 By the 1790s, additional buildings had been constructed, including quarters for the commanding officer, stables and magazines.
 The rear of the fort was originally open, but by the end of the 18th century a defence wall and caponier with loopholes for muskets had been built to close it off.
 A kiln was also built to heat shot to a red heat for setting ships on fire.